ColinH/Filez/README.md

 ### Incremental

-Creates a new backup from a source directory and zero or more old backups.
+Creates a new backup from a source directory and one or more old backups.

 Files that exist in the old backups are hard linked into the new backup instead of copying from the source.